Propagation of light in cold emitter ensembles with quantum position correlations due to static long-range dipolar interactions: Theoretical background

 The diagonal elements are $i\gamma$, while the diagonal matrix $\delta\mathcal{H}$ contains the detunings $\Delta^{(j)}_\mu$.
 Finally, the total field can be calculated from the sum of the incident light field and scattered field from all the atoms

-The dynamics in the limit of LLI can be described in terms of the collective excitation eigenmodes $\boldvec{v}_j$ of the system which correspond to the eigenvectors of ${\cal H}$~\cite{Rusek96,JenkinsLongPRB,Jenkins_long16}.
-The non-Hermitian matrix ${\cal H}$ has complex eigenvalues $\delta_j+i\nu_j$ that represent the collective line shift $\delta_j$ from the single atom resonance and the collective linewidth $\nu_j$.
+We describe the response in terms of the collective excitation eigenmodes $\boldvec{v}_j$ which correspond to the eigenvectors of ${\cal H}$~\cite{Rusek96,JenkinsLongPRB,Jenkins_long16}, with eigenvalues $\delta_j+i\nu_j$.
+These represent the collective line shift $\delta_j=\omega_0-\omega_j$ from the single atom resonance $\omega_0$ (here assumed degenerate) and the collective linewidth $\nu_j$.
 When $\nu_j<\gamma$, excitations are called subradiant, whereas $\nu_j>\gamma$, they are super-radiant~\cite{Dicke54}.
-We determine the occupation of the eigenmode in the steady state solution ${\bf b}$ from \cite{Facchinetti16,Ruostekoski23}
+We determine the occupation of the eigenmode ${\bf b}$ from \cite{Facchinetti16,Ruostekoski23}

-We calculate the transmitted and reflected light from the atomic ensemble.
-These are obtained from the light intensities $ I = 2 c \epsilon_0 \braket{{\Ev^\ast \cdot \Ev }} $, where $\Ev$ and $\Ev^\ast$ here denote the positive and negative frequency components, respectively.
-We then have for the transmission $T$ and reflection $R$

-where $A$ and $A'$ refer to the lens regions centered on the optical axis in the forward and backward directions, respectively.

-The scattered field consists of a mean field $\braket{\Ev_{s}}$ and fluctuations $ \delta \Ev_{s}=\Ev_{s}-\braket{\Ev_{s}}$~\cite{meystre1998}.
-The coherent scattering originates from the mean field part, while the incoherent contribution is due to the position fluctuations of the atoms.
-Then